Skip to Main Content

 Diascund Reservoir

 Diascund Reservoir is another Newport News water supply.
 This 1,110-acre impoundment lies within James City and New Kent Counties.
 The VDWR, with agreement from Newport News and James City County, built a public boat ramp, courtesy pier, and parking lot off Route 603 near Lanexa.
 The reservoir has several large arms with plenty of interesting contour and structure.
 Several small islands, numerous large points, and bridge crossings all add to the extreme variability of topography.
 Submersed aquatic vegetation (primarily Hydrilla) has spread to several areas and has grown quite thick.
 The use of outboard engines is prohibited, but trolling motors are permitted.
-Anglers might want a few fully charged batteries if they plan to make long trips toward the upper end.
-The 2022 spring survey collected 159 Largemouth Bass for a CPUE of 79.5/hr.
-This was a decline from 2021 (86/hr.).
-Most bass were 14-17” with a high proportion 2-3 pounds.
-The catch rate of preferred bass (≥15”) was a respectable 44/hr.
-The survey yielded a limited abundance of larger bass, with the largest at 20.6” and 4.7 pounds.
-This survey collected 13 Alabama Bass (6.5/hr.) of which the largest was 18.6” and 3.2 pounds.
+The 2023 spring survey collected 112 Largemouth Bass for a CPUE of 56/hr.
+This was a decline from 2022 (79.5/hr.).
+Most bass were 14-17” with a high proportion around 2 lbs.
+The catch rate of preferred bass (≥15”) was a respectable 39.5/hr., down from 2022 (44/hr.).
+The survey collected a limited abundance of Alabama Bass (n = 9, CPUE = 4.5/hr.) with a decline from 2022 (CPUE = 6.5/hr.).
 It is illegal for anglers to move Alabama Bass from Diascund Reservoir and can only be held alive (in possession) if actively fishing a tournament.
-Both Bluegill and Redear Sunfish have historically been stunted providing a wealth of action from 3-5” fish.
-The 2022 survey revealed similar results with few Bluegill over 6”.
-The Redear Sunfish showed some improvements with fish pushing into the 8-9” range.
+The Bluegill population has historically been stunted with most fish in the 3-5” range.
+The Redear Sunfish population has shown a recent decline but still has the potential to produce a few larger fish.
 Two of the more attractive components to this fishery are White Perch and Black Crappie with the perch population producing fish in the 9-11” range.
 The crappie fishery could benefit from harvest of 8-10” fish instead of larger ones in the citation-size range.
 Although not nearly as abundant as in nearby Chickahominy Lake, Bowfin in Diascund provide excitement and trophy potential.
 Anglers can also find excitement from Longnose Gar and Chain Pickerel.

 Region 2 (South Central Virginia)